ERA-Projects/Disable-AI-Turn-Delay/Readme.md

 # DISABLE AI TURN DELAY

-Removes sounds and unnecessary delay during AI turn when picking up resources, visiting certain objects and fighting monsters.
+Removes sounds and unnecessary delays during AI turn when picking up resources, visiting certain objects and fighting monsters.
+This will speed up AI turn especially if you set it at fastest speed.

 In the following cases:
 - AI hero loses the fight